LenaYu2016/laravelApi/readme.md

-Main perpose: this project use laravel5 framework to interact with g+ api,facebook api,twitter api,github api
+Main perpose: this project use laravel5 framework to interact with g+ api,facebook api,twitter api,github api, stripe api
 Function:
 1.Login with facebook
 2.Login with github